Writing While Tender:

 The aspiring Memoirist

-You've done a lot of your own reflecting on patterns and contexts that have shaped your path, and you're feeling the call to sharing insights with others.
+You've done a lot of your own reflecting on patterns and contexts that have shaped your path, and you're feeling the call to shaping those insights into a story.

 The Curious and Open